-Our September Gathering
+Our October Gathering

 St. Francis Inn Needs

-- Men’s Socks, underwear (M & L), and T-shirts (L & XL)
+- Men’s Thermals (L & XL)

 Mothers’ Home Mornings Apostolate

-Our next visit will be Saturday the 20th.
+Our next visit will be Saturday the 18th.
 Please plan on meeting there at 9:00 am sharp.
 We ask that you make every effort to participate in this important apostolate, in person.
-If you can’t be there in person, we ask that you be there spritually by devoting some of the morning to holding the staff and residence of the Home in prayer.
+If you can’t be there in person, please be there spritually by devoting some of the morning to holding the staff and residence of the Home in prayer.
 Annual Day of Recollection Don’t forget that October is our annual day of recollection and our gathering takes place on Saturday not Sunday, see page one of this newsletter for details.

 Food for thought